The IV Procedure

 Follow Up

-It is recommended that patients undergo 6 infusions over a two-week period in order to maximize the beneficial effects of the drug.
+It is recommended that patients undergo 6 infusions over a 2-3 week period in order to maximize the beneficial effects of the drug.
 It is not recommended to vary from this treatment protocol but we can make some adjustments to fit your personal schedule.
 After the initial series of infusions further “booster” treatments are determined on a case-by-case basis but are usually needed anywhere from every 2 weeks to 3 months.